 Verify CRO datasets against your Define-XML specification

 If you’re using a CRO to generate your submission datasets, how do you know what they’ve delivered is correct?
-If you have defined your datasets up front using Define-XML, you can automatically verify whether the delivered data conforms to your original specification.
-This greatly reduces the amount of QA resource required and will surface any problems much faster.
+If you have defined your datasets upfront using Define-XML, you can automatically verify whether the delivered data conforms to your original specification.
+This greatly reduces the amount of QA resources required and will surface any problems much faster.
 No more having to manually check data against an Excel or PDF specification.